Installing Cilium

 enabled: true

-# Replace kube-proxy, including ClusterIP forwarding, NodePort forwarding, and also comes with HostPort forwarding capability
+# Replace kube-proxy, including ClusterIP forwarding, NodePort forwarding, plus HostPort forwarding capability

 kubeProxyReplacement: "true"

-# Note: Replace with actual apiserver address, get method: kubectl get ep kubernetes -n default -o jsonpath='{.subsets[0].addresses[0].ip}'
+# Note: Replace with actual apiserver address, obtain method: kubectl get ep kubernetes -n default -o jsonpath='{.subsets[0].addresses[0].ip}'

 k8sServiceHost: 169.254.128.112